-dnssec-loadkeys-interval When a zone is configured with auto-dnssec maintain; its key repository must be checked periodically to see if any new keys have been added or any existing keys' timing metadata has been updated (see dnssec-keygen: DNSSEC key generation tool and dnssec-settime: set the key timing metadata for a DNSSEC key).
+dnssec-loadkeys-interval When a zone is configured with auto-dnssec maintain;, its key repository must be checked periodically to see if any new keys have been added or any existing keys' timing metadata has been updated (see dnssec-keygen: DNSSEC key generation tool and dnssec-settime: set the key timing metadata for a DNSSEC key).
 The dnssec-loadkeys-interval option sets the frequency of automatic repository checks, in minutes.
 The default is 60 (1 hour), the minimum is 1 (1 minute), and the maximum is 1440 (24 hours); any higher value is silently reduced.

 dnssec-policy This specifies which key and signing policy (KASP) should be used for this zone.
 This is a string referring to a dnssec-policy statement.
-There are two built-in policies: default, which uses the default policy, and none, which means no DNSSEC policy and keeps the zone unsigned.
+There are three built-in policies: default, which uses the default policy, insecure, to be used when you want to gracefully unsign your zone, and none, which means no DNSSEC policy.
 The default is none.
 See dnssec-policy Grammar for more details.